protontypes/open-sustainable-technology/README.md

 - [STRESS Tool](https://github.com/mit-jp/climate-risk-map) - Show climate risk on a map of the US, with the MIT Joint Program data.
 - [Climate Change Tracker](https://climatechangetracker.org/) - Empower individuals and communities to take action against the global threat of climate change by providing a reliable, user-friendly platform for tracking and understanding its progression.
 - [NATUR'ADAPT](https://naturadapt.com/) - A community interested in climate change and its impacts on nature, especially in protected natural areas.
+- [The Climate Tech Handbook](https://github.com/climate-tech-handbook/climate-tech-handbook) - Help us build the most accessible and accurate climate tech resource on the planet.

 ### Data Catalogs and Interfaces